jadijadi/lpic1book/1012_boot_the_system.md

     pstree

-init is being replaced in many distros (say ubuntu with upstart).
+init is being replaced in many distros (say ubuntu with upstart) but still is in exam and has its own section.

 #### dmesg